ionburstcloud/ionburst-sdk-javascript/README.md

 ## Contributors

-A massive thanks to [Costin Botez](https://github.com/costibotez) for developing this SDK.
+A massive thanks to [Costin Botez](https://github.com/costibotez) for helping develop this SDK.

 ## Dependencies